Cardiacman13/Architect/README-EN.md

 5. **Install Base Packages** - Install essential tools, including AUR helpers like `yay` or `paru`.
 6. **Miscellaneous Enhancements** - Various adjustments to optimize your Arch experience.
 7. **Install Additional Software** - Selection of additional software to customize your installation.

-## Troubleshooting

-For any questions or problems, feel free to open a discussion in the [discussion section](https://github.com/Cardiacman13/Architect/discussions) of the project.

 ## Sources